dnote/dnote/pkg/server/README.md

-# Dnote Server

-The Dnote server containing the web interface, the web API, and the background jobs.
+This directory contains the Dnote server.
+It comprises of the web interface, the web API, and the background jobs.